Sebewe/LeagueofLegendsAnalysis/README.md

 | True       | False       | False    |      23522 |            3 |           1 | 1690.98 |              2 |        3 |   12.01 | ESPORTSTMNT01_2690219 |
 | False      | False       | True     |      25285 |            1 |           3 | 2124.55 |              3 |       11 |   12.01 | ESPORTSTMNT01_2690219 |
 | True       | False       | True     |        nan |          nan |         nan | 1762.02 |            nan |        8 |   12.01 | 8401-8401_game_1      |

 #### Univariate and Bivariate Analysis
 The first question I had pertained tower destruction.
 More specifically, I wanted to know how many towers were destroyed each game, as this was fundamental to my assumptions around Ashe and her ability to capture objectives.
-I initially drew a histogram of how many towers are getting destroyed in each game.
+I initially drew a histogram of how many towers are getting destroyed in each game:
+<iframe src="assets/towers_univariate.html" width=800 height=600 frameBorder=0></iframe>
+This histogram appeared to be bimodal, and it lead me to reason that this was because teams who win the game are going to have to destroy more towers.
+The existence of any values under 5 proved this, given that no surrenders happen in the professional field.
+I then plotted the destruction rate of towers, and colored each team such that you could differentiate between them.
+<iframe src="assets/towers_bivariate.html" width=800 height=600 frameBorder=0></iframe>